ronmichel/TheRock/README.md

 TheRock includes:

-- Nightly releases of ROCm and PyTorch
+- Nightly releases of ROCm, PyTorch and Jax
 - A CMake super-project for HIP and ROCm source builds
-- Support for building PyTorch with ROCm from source
+- Support for building PyTorch and JAX with ROCm from source
-  - [JAX support](https://github.com/ROCm/TheRock/issues/247) and other external project builds are in the works!
 - Operating system support including multiple Linux distributions and native Windows
 - Tools for developing individual ROCm components
 - Comprehensive CI/CD pipelines for building, testing, and releasing supported components